asigalov61/Google-Magenta-Piano-Transformer-Colab/README.md

 # Google-Magenta-Piano-Transformer-Colab
-## This is the mirror copy of the fully working and functioning version of Google Magenta Piano Transformer Colab Notebook.
+## This is a mirror copy of the fully working and functioning version of Google Magenta Piano Transformer Colab Notebook that Project Los Angeles curates.

 ***